Manuel Mujica Láinez

-Manuel is not altered by his horrible crime.
+Manuel is not altered by his heinous crime.
 His old obsession takes hold of him.
 The soul!
 Rosario’s soul!
 He must not let it escape.
-He must hunt it in mid-air, as if it was a bird, before it flees.
-He drags the carved wood next to the girl, almost motionless.
-He rotates it slowly, holding it by the shoulders until the statue covers the moribund entirely and the living nakedness yields before the weight of that other nakedness, educed from the smooth trunk.
+He must hunt it in mid-air, just like a bird, before it flees.
+He drags the carved wood next to the almost motionless girl.
+He rotates it slowly, holding it by the shoulders, until the statue covers the moribund entirely and the living nakedness yields before the weight of that other nakedness, educed from the smooth trunk.
 The open mouths touch.
 Rosario’s flying soul cannot go any other way.

-The Peruvian gives a hint of a dying rictus and shudders.
+The Peruvian hints a dying rictus and shudders.
 The insane man gives a step back and wipes the cold sweat drenching his cheeks.
-Shaken by the blink of the candles, the truncated heads of the saints look at him, menacing, and the two apostles swing as if coming towards him, their vermillion clothes floating.
-He pushes the table to place it as a barricade between him and his wooden enemies, and he knocks down the candelabra, which fall with a loud crash.
+Shaken by the blink of the candles, the truncated heads of the saints look at him, menacing, and the two apostles swing as if approaching him, their vermillion clothes floating.
+He pushes the table to barricade himself from his wooden enemies and knocks down the candelabra, which fall crashing into the ground.
 And his last work?
-Does it not also move on the ground?
+Is it not moving as well, on the ground?

 The fire becomes attached to the red mantles and runs towards the window.
-Manuel Couto shouts and bumps into the walls.
+Manuel Couto screams and bumps into the walls.
 The sacred personages, furious, crackle around him.

 In the morning, the neighbours found him, charred, under the ruins of his workshop.
-It was difficult to separate him from the fragments of a naked woman statue.
-She held him tight with her polished wooden arms; her curved, half-open, raised arms.
+It was difficult to extricate him from the fragments of a naked woman statue.
+She was holding him tight with her polished wooden arms; her arms curved, half-open, raised.